TRAVEL AND HEALTH OVERVIEW

 Clinical manifestations of malaria

-Diseases potentially acquired by travel to Central and South America
+Diseases potentially acquired by travel to Latin America and the Caribbean

 Diseases potentially acquired by travel to Southeast Asia

-Diseases potentially acquired by travel to sub-Saharan Africa
+Diseases potentially acquired by travel to North Africa

 Epidemiology, prevention, and control of malaria in endemic areas